-- A. Election: Election of national officers shall be conducted in even numbered years as follows: - 1.
-Any member coach with five years of Association coaching experience may become a candidate for the Board of Directors by so advising the executive director in writing before January 20 via certified mail. - 2.
-Present national officers whose terms expire on July 31 shall become candidates for re-election by filing a written statement with the executive director by January 20 via certified mail. - 3.
-No person may serve as a member of the Board of Directors after their 70th birthday.
-This rule does not apply to the administrative representative who is appointed by the Board every two years. - 4.
-Candidates shall be allotted one column in Rostrum, not to exceed 400 words in length, to support their candidacy, due January 20. - 5.
+- A. Election: Note: In 2019, the Board of Directors voted to eliminate the age-based 70-rule for the 2020 election and beyond.
+Election of national officers shall be conducted in even numbered years as follows: - 1.
+Any member coach with five years of Association coaching experience, who is listed as a member coach of record at an paid member school, may become a candidate for the Board of Directors by so advising the executive director in writing before January 19 via certified mail. - 2.
+Eligibility requirements for elected Board of Director candidates, beginning with the 2024 election: - a.
+Any individual who has served 12 or more years on the Board is ineligible to run for the Board. - b.
+Any individual who has served only one term is eligible to run for a second term immediately following the first term. - c.
+Any individual who has served two consecutive terms must step off the Board for a minimum of four years before being eligible to run for a third and final term. - d.
+Any individual who did not serve their first and second terms consecutively is eligible to run for a third and final term immediately following the second term. - 3.
+Present national officers whose terms expire on July 31 shall become candidates for re-election by filing a written statement with the executive director by January 19 via certified mail. - 4.
+Candidates shall be allotted one column in Rostrum, not to exceed 400 words in length, to support their candidacy, due January 19. - 5.
 Each chapter shall vote online for up to four directors.
-Each active member school shall have one vote.
+Each paid member school shall have one vote.
 Those candidates not elected to the Board shall be designated as alternates in order of finish.